-Call the operating mode in which you wish to change the MOD functions
+Call the operating mode in which you wish to change the MOD functions.

-▶ To select the MOD functions, press the MOD key.
+Select the MOD functions: Press the MOD key.
 The figures at right show typical screen menus in Programming and Editing mode (figure at upper right), Test Run mode (figure at lower right) and in a machine operating mode (see figure on next page).